 Overall, Hallstatt is a tiny village, so there aren’t too many accommodation options.
 Hostels are actually nonexistent.
 If you’re adamant about spending a night in the area (and I can’t blame you – the region is stunning…), then looking into renting a room in a guesthouse will be your most affordable option.
 Of course, there are quite a few magnificent hotels located in the area too.

 If you aren’t keen on spending many hours on the road in one day and you’re on a budget, you can consider staying in one of the towns close to Hallstatt.
-For example, Obertraun has many affordable accommodation options and is only a 5-minute train or bus ride away.
+For example, Bad Goisern and Obertraun have many affordable accommodation options and are only a 5 – 10 minute train or bus ride away.

 Hallstatt: An Alpine Paradise